AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/storage/notes.md

 In the ValueNote implementation you'll notice that it uses the `pedersen_hash` function.
 This is currently required by the protocol, but may be updated to another hashing function, like poseidon.

-As a convenience, the outer [note/utils.nr](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/utils.nr) contains implementations of functions that may be needed in Aztec contracts, for example computing note hashes.
+As a convenience, the outer [note/utils.nr (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/utils.nr) contains implementations of functions that may be needed in Aztec contracts, for example computing note hashes.

 #### Serialization and deserialization